Saturday, July 30, 2011

 1957 - **1/2

 Jean Simmons is a virgin secretary-teacher who helps kids cheat at geometry and sexy bespectacled dancer (Neile Adams) cheat at baking contests.
 So she must be okay.
 Wait, what?
-Well, the club environment is cozy and cute, with everyone more or less nice to each other, and occasionally the club floor is lit in an almost Sternbergianly chthonic nest of curvy shadows, but there's really just two reasons to see this: Tony Franciosa at his sweaty, grinning best as a taut nightclub manager struggling to stay free in the face of marriage's inescapable vortex (to Simmons).
-The second reason is Nellie Adams, who is like a sexier smarter black-haired Shirly McLaine, with cute glasses, a short black haired bob, and shortly thereafter, the power to lure Steve McQueen into marriage.
+Well, the nightclub environment they work in is cozy and cute, with everyone more or less nice to each other, a rarity for these types of things, and occasionally the club floor is lit in an almost Sternbergianly chthonic nest of curvy shadows.
+Tony Franciosa is at his sweaty, grinning best as a taut nightclub manager struggling to stay free in the face of marriage's inescapable vortex (to Simmons).
+The other reason to see this Nellie Adams, a scrappy brunette-bobbed bombshell who comes across like a curvier, smarter, black-haired Shirley MacLaine, with cute glasses and, shortly after this film was released, the power to lure Steve McQueen into marriage.
 Hubba Hubba!
-Alas, she didn't do much other than some TV shows after this, having two kids.
-Steve McQueen!
+Alas, she didn't do much other than some TV shows after this, having two kids to keep her busy.
+Steve McQueen, you dick!
 You stole a gal who could have won the heart of a heartless, cynical world.

 NOTHING SACRED

 If you're a screwball fan, or Ben Hecht fan, or both, you probably saw NOTHING SACRED first as a crummy public domain dupe, with its primitive three-strip color washed near to mud.
 It's still hard to see a good copy today, for this and other reasons.
-On TCM it looks okay, but the colors still make everything seem kind of muddy and storybook-ish, like an old Danish film version of the Pad Piper playing at three in the morning for early rising kids back in the 1970s.
-Plus, I don't think Frederic March is ideal for Ben Hecht's dialogue, he just tosses it off when it could use some John Barrymore-style ballyhoo.
-All that said, this film only improves on repeat viewings, with great tossaway bits like Max Rosenbloom as a slugger from circulation ("It's me, Moe!
+On TCM it looks okay, but the colors still make everything seem kind of muddy/ Plus, I don't think Frederic March is ideal for Ben Hecht's dialogue; he just tosses it off when it could use some John Barrymore-style ballyhoo.
+All that said, this film only improves on repeat viewings, with great bit players like Max Rosenbloom as a slugger from circulation ("It's me, Moe!
 Yer brudda!"), Sig Rumann as Dr. Emil Egglehoffer; John Qualen as a Swedish fire chief ("Yumpin' Yimminy..."); the music of Raymond Scott's bouncy quintet; Owlin Howlin (baggage), Margaret Hamilton (matron), and Troy Brown Sr. as a rotund phony maharaja.